yyyyannisz/Interactive-Lab-Hub/Final Project/README.md

 ## Reflections on Process

+First and foremost, I am very glad that we had the initial idea pitch presentation.
+The most important advice I learned from Wendy was to conduct Wizard-of-Oz testing early rather than leaving user testing until the end.
+Originally, we planned to build core features first and test them later.
+Wendy pointed out that this mindset is risky, because without early testing, we might spend significant time building something that does not work well in practice.
+By using Wizard-of-Oz methods before full implementation, we were able to understand what users actually needed and how they responded to the interaction.
+This helped us avoid wasted effort and guided our design decisions more effectively.
+This lesson fundamentally changed how I think about the relationship between prototyping and user testing.

+I also learned that while ambition can be motivating, it can easily lead to projects that are too large or complex, especially for small teams.
+When a project becomes overwhelming, it is easy to get stuck or lose direction.
+Starting with a small, simple core and gradually building on top of it is often more effective.
+I think we handled this balance well by scoping CyberDuck into two main modes and beginning with a very basic initial version using a native LLM and slower text-to-speech.
+From there, we iteratively improved performance and interaction quality.
+This approach allowed us to make steady progress while keeping the project manageable.

+Another important takeaway was the value of iterative development.
+Rather than trying to design a “perfect” system upfront, we continuously refined CyberDuck based on testing, technical constraints, and usability considerations.
+Each iteration helped us clarify what features truly mattered to the user and which ones could be simplified or removed.
+This process made the final system more focused and coherent, and it helped us make informed trade-offs between functionality and reliability.

+Finally, working in a small team teaches me the importance of clear communication and task division.
+Because we only had two people, we needed to be intentional about how we split responsibilities while still making major design decisions together.
+Regular check-ins and shared discussions helped ensure that technical implementation and interaction design stayed aligned.
+This collaboration style made it easier to move quickly while maintaining a consistent vision for the project.

 ## Group Work Distribution

 I took primary ownership of Timer Mode, including designing the interaction flow, implementing the timing logic, voice prompts, and overall behavior during focus sessions.
 I also created the storyboards and produced the draft version of the final report, as well as leading much of the documentation and Wizard-of-Oz evaluations that informed key design decisions.